fusionpoweredsoftware/OptiBrief/README.md

 2. **Optimism and Solution-Driven:** Maintaining an optimistic perspective fosters a positive problem-solving environment.

-3. **Code Exception:** Allowing flexibility in code discussions ensures that technical details can be explored comprehensively.
+3. **Code, Quote, and Point Exception:** Allowing flexibility in code discussions ensures that technical details can be explored comprehensively.

 ## Common Pitfalls